Dazzling and delightful lights. Cold and cozy winter days. The holiday season is upon us but so too is our struggle to save energy.

 5. Be fireplace and furnace smart.
 If you have a fireplace, close the damper when you don’t have a fire burning.
 An open fireplace damper can let 8 percent of heat from your furnace escape through the chimney.
 You should also do a yearly maintenance through experts who provide Heater Maintenance in Willis or contact Arnold Jones Services Heating repair in Jamestown.
 If you don’t have one, you can also hire services like this Heater installation in Virginia Beach or call Airsheen Services in Cedar Park, TX to make sure you’re cozy.

 6. Replace lights with non-toxic candles.
 Illuminate your home with lovely, healthy candles.
 We’re fond of Mrs. Meyer’s vegetable wax candles.
 You can even reuse the jar!

 7. Look for the Energy Star Label.
 When shopping, look for home or office electronic products with the Energy Star label.
 Replacing old items with energy-efficient models can save over 25 billion pounds of greenhouse gas emissions, and save money on your energy bills.
 Oh, and be sure to recycle your toxic electronics!

 8. Talk to energy savings experts.
 There’s no better way to save money, reduce your carbon footprint and protect against utility bill hikes than by having energy efficiency experts like the ones from MZ Electric audit your home.
-We’re huge fans of the Mark Group, a reputable and international energy savings company that offers a broad spectrum of products for healthier homes.
+You may also consider having a new electrical installation in Lansdale, PA with the help of electricians and energy saving experts.